Harmful algal blooms (HABs) are overgrowths of algae that negatively impact aquatic ecosystems and shoreline communities.

 In freshwater systems like the Huron River, cyanobacteria, also known as blue-green algae, commonly form HABs.
 These blue-green algae often grow and multiply in nutrient rich, especially phosphorus rich (eutrophic) waters during Michigan’s summer and fall when waters are warm.
 These blooms block sunlight and remove oxygen from the water as the bloom decays, making it difficult for other aquatic life to survive.
 Certain cyanobacteria also produce chemicals that are toxic to humans and other animals.
 These adverse effects impact water recreation, waterfront property values, and local economies.
 The Huron River Watershed Council has been at the forefront of local and state monitoring and prevention efforts to combat HABs in Southeast Michigan and the Great Lakes Region.

 Blue-green (cyanobacterial) blooms often cause the surface of the water to appear blue or green, though other colors are possible, resembling spilled paint or pea soup.
 The blue-green algae can be well- mixed in the water or form scum at the surface, but the algae do not grow stems or roots which make it difficult to pick up with a stick.
 While a stick test can help to identify a HAB, the toxicity of the bloom cannot be visually confirmed.
+Pictured below are harmful algal blooms showing how different they can look.

 For more examples and guidance on HAB identification consult EGLE’s picture guide, blue-green algae information guide, and video.